brian7704/OpenTAKServer-docs/docs/opentak_icu/index.md

 ***

-When using MediaMTX and streaming with H264, you can watch the live stream in a browser by browsing to
+When using MediaMTX and streaming with H264, you can watch the live stream in a browser by going to

 `http://your_server_ip:8888/stream_path`